hammerlab/topeology/README.md

 pip install topeology
 ```

+Currently, topeology wraps [seq-align] in a C extension, which will be installed if [seq-align]
+is installed.
+(Otherwise, topeology reverts to using another scorer.)

+To set up [seq-align] for topeology: follow [seq-align]'s installation instructions, and then set
+`SEQ_ALIGN_PATH` to your [seq-align] installation directory before installing topeology.

+If topeology is already installed with [seq-align], perform the above steps and then run
+`pip install topeology --upgrade --no-deps --force-reinstall`.

 ## Methodology

 Topeology uses Smith-Waterman alignment to align each neoepitope with each IEDB epitope of the